ethangyllenhaal/CARC_pipelines/QuickBytes/GATK_markdown.md

 ### Calling variants with HaplotypeCaller

-The first step is to go through each BAM files and call SNPs on it using HaplotypeCaller in GVCF mode (“-ERC GVCF” flag), resulting in GVCFs as output.
+The simplest way is individually going through BAM files and calling SNPs on them using HaplotypeCaller in GVCF mode (“-ERC GVCF” flag), resulting in GVCFs as output.

 	gatk HaplotypeCaller \
 		-R ${reference}.fa \